Deeemah/Ai/README.md

 # AiAndFunStuff

-in my video game analysis project im trying out different techniques to analyze the data and see the results they give
+in my video games analysis project im trying out different techniques to analyze the data and see the results they give